-- Assess the student's readiness to receive the information before giving corrective feedback. - Evaluate performance against known System standards of practice, not your individual preferences. - Be discrete; Praise in public; provide corrective feedback in private. - Provide concrete observations about behaviors rather than giving judgmental opinions.
-Concentrate on:

-Safety Judgment Fact finding Leadership Communications Practical skills Decisiveness Empathy

-- Be specific, e.g., "your assessment of the patient's eyes did not include visual acuity or loss of visual fields.
+- Assess the student's readiness to receive the information before giving corrective feedback.
+Don't firehose them with too much information or criticism at once. - Evaluate performance against System standards, not your own individual expectations or preferences. - Be discrete; Praise in public; provide corrective feedback in private. - Provide concrete observations about observed performance not a judgmental opinion.
+Concentrate on: Safety Judgment Fact finding Leadership - Communications Practical skills Decisiveness Empathy Be specific, e.g., "your assessment of the patient's eyes did not include visual acuity or loss of visual fields.
 This is necessary because.....you might miss early clues of....and the patient may experience... - Pace the learning.
 Provide feedback in manageable bites.
-Don't try to correct everything at once! - Pay attention to non-verbal communication; both yours and the student's. - Focus on continuous improvement, e.g., "based on that experience, how would you approach a similar situation in the future?"
+Don't try to correct everything at once! - Pay attention to non-verbal communication (body language/tone of voice); both yours and the student's. - Focus on continuous improvement, e.g., "based on that experience, how would you approach a similar situation in the future?"

-COACHING /Counseling TIPS using the Plus / Delta approach
+Provide feedback using the Plus / Delta approach

-Plus = Positive
+Plus: Positive